 Sweetcorn will work well in the summer months for the bream, as will bread with mashed bread or groundbait in the feeder.
 The barbel also like meat, paste and boilies fished hard on the bottom.The final part of this superb fishery is the Throop Mill pool.
 This has a limited number of swims, but offers some great carp, tench and bream fishing in the summer.

-To join Ringwood & District Angling Association (RDAA) you can ring Jean or visit one of the local tackle shops or join online.
+To join Ringwood & District Angling Association (RDAA) you can ring Juliet or visit one of the local tackle shops or join online.

 Initial One-Off Joining Fee: £20

 OAP and Disabled Anglers: £110

 There is some off-road parking at Throop Mill and parking areas off some side roads.

 Details can be found on the day ticket.